adevinta/zoe/README.md

 # Zoe: The Kafka CLI for humans

-Zoe is a command line tool to interact with kafka in an easy and intuitive way.
-Wanna see this in action ? check out this demo...
+Zoe is a command-line tool to interact with Kafka in an easy and intuitive way.
+Wanna see this in action? check out this demo...

 [![demo](https://asciinema.org/a/vSDNcUUaMMBkWxCSDD8u3s0No.svg)](https://asciinema.org/a/vSDNcUUaMMBkWxCSDD8u3s0No?speed=2.5&rows=35)

-Zoe really shines when it comes to interacting with cloud hosted kafka clusters (kubernetes, AWS, etc.) **due to its ability to offload consumption and execution to kubernetes pods or lambda functions** (more runners will be supported in the future).
+Zoe really shines when it comes to interacting with cloud-hosted Kafka clusters (Kubernetes, AWS, etc.) **due to its ability to offload consumption and execution to Kubernetes pods or lambda functions** (more runners will be supported in the future).

 ## Try zoe from your browser!